 sandbox Ready master 13d v1.11.0

-In most of the cases, we would recommend installing light-oauth2 into the VMs so that we can easily control how to form the cluster with the internal Hazelcast IMDG.
+In most cases, we would recommend installing light-oauth2 into the VMs so that we can easily control how to form the cluster with the internal Hazelcast IMDG.
 In this tutorial, we will deploy all the services to the Kubernetes cluster and access these services from Kubernetes service names.
 There are numeric other ways to deploy the light-oauth2 to a Kubernetes cluster.
 We will explore them in other tutorials.